-- To report if he has the reason to believe that an offence of fraud of Rs 1 crore or more is being committed or has been committed by the company's officers or employees in the course of performing audit, to the CG within 15 days from the receipt of reply or observations from the Board or Audit Committee.
+- 10. Other matters as per Rule 11 of the Companies (Audit and Auditors) Rules 2014.
+Currently there are 6 matters to be reported as per rule 11 including audit trail (edit log). - Where any of the matters required to be included in the audit report are answered in the negative or with a qualification, the report has to state the reasons therefor. - In case of government company and other companies where CAG has appointed the auditor, the auditor shall submit the report to CAG which, among other things, should include the directions, if any, issued by the CAG, the action taken thereon and its impact on the accounts and financial statement of the company. - To report if he has the reason to believe that an offence of fraud of Rs 1 crore or more is being committed or has been committed by the company's officers or employees in the course of performing audit, to the Central Government (CG) within 15 days from the receipt of reply or observations from the Board or Audit Committee (which shall be done within 45 days from the date of communication of such fraud to Board or Audit Committee).
 In case there is no reply from the Board or Audit Committee then auditor shall forward his report to CG which shall be sent to the secretary of MCA.
-The report shall be in the form ADT-4. - In case the fraud is involving less than Rs 1 crore, the auditor shall report to Audit Committee u/s 177 or to the Board within 2 days of knowledge of fraud specifying the parties involved, nature of fraud and approximate amount involved. - The Branch auditor shall have same duties as that of the company auditor regarding: - O Same contained in sub-sections (1) to (4) of section 143. - o To submit his report to the company's auditor. - The provisions of section 143(12) read with rule 12 hereunder regarding reporting of fraud by the auditor shall also extend to such branch auditor to the extent it relates to the concerned branch. - Though not expressly mentioned, yet he should inform of any disqualification arisen after being appointed which creates a casual vacancy in the office of the auditor.
+The report shall be in the form ADT-4. - In case the fraud is involving less than Rs 1 crore, the auditor shall report to Audit Committee u/s 177 or to the Board within 2 days of knowledge of fraud specifying the parties involved, nature of fraud and approximate amount involved. - The Branch auditor shall have same duties as that of the company auditor regarding: - o Same contained in sub-sections (1) to (4) of section 143. - o To submit his report to the company's auditor. - The provisions of section 143(12) read with rule 12 hereunder regarding reporting of fraud by the auditor shall also extend to such branch auditor to the extent it relates to the concerned branch. - Though not expressly mentioned, yet he should inform of any disqualification arisen after being appointed which creates a casual vacancy in the office of the auditor.